PillowFishSticks/My-Resume/README.md

 - The footer features the site owners email address, phone number, and links to social media accounts.

-- The footer features links to the site owners social media accounts for Facebook, Instagram, LinkeedIn, and GitHub.
+- The footer features links to the site owners social media accounts for Facebook, Instagram, LinkedIn, and GitHub.

 - The content is displayed in white, when the user hovers over a link, the text turns black and the background turns white.